AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

 	-   **Language families**: Indo-European (eng, spa, hin, deu), Afro-Asiatic (ara), Sino-Tibetan (zho), and Austroasiatic (vie).
 	-   **Scripts**: Latin (eng, spa, deu, vie), Arabic (ara), Devanagari (hin), and Simplified Chinese (zho).
 	-   **Regions**: Languages from Europe, the Americas, South Asia, East Asia, and the Middle East are included.
-4. Hence, even though adding more languages to our study would add confidence to our findings, we feel that the results and their implications would not necessarily change.
-Given the diversity of the chosen languages, we expect that our findings—such as sensitivity to needle position—would generalise to other languages not currently included in the study.
+4. Hence, even though adding more languages to our study would add confidence to our findings, we feel that the results and their implications might not necessarily change.
+Given the diversity of the chosen languages, we expect that our findings—such as sensitivity to needle position — would potentially generalise to other languages not currently included in the study.
-5. Lastly, we have designed the MLNeedle test framework to be modular and flexible.
-This will allow us to expand it iteratively in future work by incorporating additional languages, particularly low-resoured and regional ones!
+5. Lastly, we would also like to highlight that our MLNeedle test framework is designed to be modular and flexible.
+This will allow us to expand it iteratively.
+In future work, we intend to incorporating additional languages, particularly low-resoured and regional ones.

 ---